JDBC Drivers in Java Application

 Type 3 driver is known as Net Protocol All Java (Pure Java) Driver.
 The Type 3 driver translates JDBC method calls into a network server understandable protocol call.
-That network server (middleware server) internally uses Type1 or Type 2 driver to communicate with the DBMS
+That network server (middleware server) internally uses a Type1 or Type 2 driver to communicate with the DBMS.

 Advantages of Type 3 Driver: